TheSoftNode/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 15. 100-decimal_to_hexadecimal: A script that converts a number from base 10 to base 16.
 16. 101-rot13:A script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
 17. 102-odd: A script that prints every other line from the input, starting with the first line.
+18. 103-water_and_stir: A script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.